 There are two relevant points which were reinforced by the 1999 field inspection.
 First, the reason for the deferral of the original nomination was to ensure adequate protection of the catchment of the underground river, and thus ensure protection of the natural values, particularly those related to water quality and quantity of the underground river.
 This river and its tributaries are all within the Barangay Cabayugan.
 This is thus the critical area for protecting any potential World Heritage values in the nomination.
 The adjoining Barangay Marufinas also has important biodiversity values, particularly for forest conservation.
 The natural values of the other Barangays, while still important, are less significant in the context of potential World Heritage, as these areas are not essential for the protection of the catchment values of the subterranean river, and are less important for biodiversity conservation.
-IUCN thus considers that the boundaries of the nomination should be confined to the core area of the park and to the two immediately adjacent Barangays (Cabayugan and Marufinas).
-The total size would thus be approximately 20,000ha, rather than the current nomination of 38,753ha.
-Any revised nomination boundary should exclude freehold land.
+IUCN thus notes that the current nomination is confined to the core area of the park and to the immediately adjacent Barangays (Tagabinet, Cabayugan and Marufinas).